 How Can I Be Charged With Failure to Register as a Sex Offender?

-About the only thing relatively simple regarding sex offender registration laws is that if you were charged and convicted of a felony, then you will be charged with class 6 felony (F6) failure to register in Denver.
+About the only thing relatively simple regarding sex offender registration laws is that if you were charged and convicted of a felony, then you will be charged with class 6 felony (F6) failure to register.
 And if it is your second time being charged, then it drops down to a class 5 felony (F5) and your exposure to prison goes up to six years.
-If you were convicted of a misdemeanor sex crime in Littleton, Highlands Ranch or Castle Rock (such as misdemeanor unlawful sexual contact: CRS 18-3-304 or misdemeanor indecent exposure: CRS 18-3-702) that requires you to register as a sex offender in Arapahoe or Douglas County or other counties, then you will be charged with the misdemeanor version of failure to register as a sex offender.
+If you were convicted of a misdemeanor sex crime (such as misdemeanor unlawful sexual contact: CRS 18-3-304 or misdemeanor indecent exposure: CRS 18-3-702) that requires you to register as a sex offender, then you will be charged with the misdemeanor version of failure to register as a sex offender.
 Misdemeanor failure to register as a sex offender is a class 1 (M1) crime in Colorado.
 It carries all the same brutal punishments that your original sex offense conviction carried, including up to years in county jail and multiple years on sex offender probation again.

 Can The Police Come to My House if I Fail to Register as a Sex Offender?